bosonnetwork/Boson.Docs/README.md

 ## In-depth tech

-Once you have a general understanding of the network, it's time to dive into the technology in-depth and check the SDKs and APIs for your own applications to integrate.
-Here is a set of SDKs in different languages for the final step in your journey to integrate the boson into your applications:
+After gaining a fundamental understanding of the network, it's time to delve deeper into the technology and explore the available SDKs and APIs for seamlessly integrating Boson into your own applications.
+To guide you in this final step of your integration journey, here is a curated collection of SDKs for your reference:

 * [**Java SDK**](developer-kits/java.md)
 * [**C/C++ Native SDK**](developer-kits/c-c++.md)

 ## Contributions

-We welcome contributions from passionate developers in the open-source community who aspire to create a secure, decentralized communication platform and help expand the capabilities of this project to achieve wider adoption.
-Below is the main list of repositories where you can create issues or push pull-requests to contribute:
+We invite contributions from enthusiastic developers in the open-source community who share the vision of establishing a secure, decentralized communication platform.
+Your involvement can play a vital role in enhancing the capabilities of this project and fostering broader adoption.
+Explore the primary list of repositories below where you can contribute by creating issues or submitting pull requests:

 * [**Boson Java**](https://github.com/bosonnetwork/Boson.Java)
 * [**Boson Native**](https://github.com/bosonnetwork/Boson.Native)

-We also welcome community involvement in improving the CIP specifications and publishing boson super nodes for public use.
-You are also welcome to join our dedicated Telegram group to get more details and updates about the Carrier network.

-* [**awesome-boson**](https://github.com/bosonnetwork/awesome-boson) - CIP (Boson Implementation Possibilities of Adoptions)
+## More Links
 * [**Public Boson Nodes**](https://github.com/bosonnetwork/public-boson-nodes)
 * [**Telegram - Awesome Boson**](https://t.me/awesameboson)